Raj02022001/Spotify-UI-Clone/README.md

 Features:

--The main content area and possibly other sections are designed to handle overflow with custom scroll behavior, allowing for a smooth user experience even with a lot of content.
+-The main content area and possibly other sections are designed to handle overflow with custom scroll behavior, allowing for a smooth user experience even with a lot of content..